configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 | \> (Number)        | It matches when the comparison attribute interpreted as a decimal number is greater than the comparison value.             |
 | \>= (Number)       | It matches when the comparison attribute interpreted as a decimal number is greater than or equal to the comparison value. |

-All number comparators return `false` if either _Comparison attribute_ or _Comparison value_ is not a valid number.

 #### Date and time comparators